-A simple recipe of prawns cooked in Mauritius’ favourite spicy tomato sauce, takes less than 30 minutes to make.
+This simple recipe of prawns cooked in Mauritius’ favourite spicy tomato sauce, takes less than 30 minutes to make.

 Heat a little more oil in a frying pan and fry the remaining garlic until fragrant.
 Add the prawns, season with pepper and cook for 2 minutes.
 Pour in the remaining wine to deglaze the pan.

 Tip the prawns into the rougaille (tomato sauce) and stir through the coriander.